wangncs/wangncs.github.io/_pages/about.md

 News
 ------
-[08/2021] Our paper was accepted by IEEE Global Communications Conference （GLOBECOM)!
+[08/2021] Our paper was accepted by IEEE Global Communications Conference (GLOBECOM)!

 [06/2021] Our paper was accepted by IEEE Intelligent Transportation Systems Conference (ITSC)!